React Data Grid – An Ultimate Guide for Beginners in 2025

 { key: "year", name: "Year" },

+In the above code, we have defined the columns and rows as objects.
 In some cases, you may need to source additional libraries and plugins from third parties to use graphs and charts in grid tables.
 Here, we have imported React Sparklines and used it to draw a sparkline.
 The data set is used to generate the sparkline.
 It was important to design the sparkline and sparklinespots by establishing the style property.

 Real-Time Data Grid Creation